For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Prerequisite Course Equivalencies

 You may take prerequisite courses at any regionally accredited university or community college and you must earn a grade of "C" or higher for credits to transfer.
 Online courses can be accepted if they were taken at a regionally accredited college or university.
-View course equivalencies from schools near us:
+View course equivalencies from schools near us.
+[PDF]

 View the College of Nursing and Health Professions' Technical Standards for Admission, Academic Progression, and Graduation for more information.